Can Guinea Pigs Eat Cucumber? (How Much is Safe?)

 Since cucumber is not overly high in nutrients, it’s crucial to include other vitamin-rich foods in your guinea pig’s diet.

-Foods like kale, parsley, and bell peppers are great sources of Vitamin C and/or calcium which is necessary for proper growth in young guinea pigs.
+Foods like kale, parsley, dandelion, and bell peppers are great sources of Vitamin C and/or calcium which is necessary for proper growth in young guinea pigs.

 How to Prepare and Feed Cucumber to Your Guinea Pig